miracleshih/SmartIoTPlatform/README.md

     SmartIoTPlatform is a new project which I designed SmartIoTPlatform for hug, distribute data process system.
 Be aware that I just develop this platform for 1 month and many things are not ready.
 If you are looking for a suitable system to collect data from equipment, you are welcome to use this source code and contribute your knowledge in this platform.
-Hope this platform can help manufacture and become a standard in the future.
+Hope that this platform can help manufacture and become a standard in the future.

 [Reason to use SmartIoTPlatform]
     SmartIoTPlatform designed for high speed/reliable data exchange mechanism using MSMQ.
 You can create services